If Tim Cook’s all-hands meeting doesn’t fix Apple’s pricing, it’s pointless

 My concern is that Cook will downplay or ignore the critical issue that has become obvious to virtually everyone outside the company: Apple’s pricing.
 It is the common thread underlying Apple’s most serious problems, yet as any economist will gladly explain, it’s easy to fix — lowering prices makes more people buy what you’re selling.

-It’s unclear whether Apple believes the laws of supply and demand don’t apply to its products, or whether it thinks it can keep skirting them by offering financing plans and milking existing customers until they’re dry.
+It’s unclear whether Apple believes the laws of supply and demand don’t apply to its products or whether it thinks it can keep skirting those limitations by offering financing plans and milking existing customers until they’re dry.
 When Cook was asked about the iPhone X’s ultra-premium pricing, he suggested that consumers would accept the higher price as a small uptick in a monthly payment plan — a short-term answer to a longer-term problem.

 These prices aren’t just insulting to the word “smart” — they’re unsustainable for a business that hopes to keep growing.
 There’s a finite and relatively small number of people who will pay two or four times the objectively reasonable price for a product.
 Even with that group as a “loyal” customer base, a company that keeps raising prices will reduce the frequency of their purchases, a problem that would be reflected in declining unit sales.